-If you are submitting a joint application, you are the lead applicant.
-Only the lead applicant will enter into, and be responsible for the grant agreement with the Commonwealth.
+If you are submitting a joint application, only the lead applicant will enter into, and be responsible for the grant agreement with the Commonwealth.
 The lead applicant must complete the application form and identify all other project partners in their application.
 For requirements on submitting a joint application refer to section 8.2.